drshahizan/special-topic-data-engineering/assignment/data-integration/submission/DataAce/Report.md

 ### Issues Faced

-We implemented our integration plan by using 3 copy data activity in our pipeline.
-Each copy data activity represented 3 different source of data on the Airport data.
-Every data source has one common column which is RunwayID and this is how all data sources are integrated.
-By using one common column, the source can map to its destination based on it.
-Next, the write behaviour need to be configure into upsert.
 This is because we faced an issue on our first run of the pipeline.

 Issues faced :
 * The data only merged on the last copy data activity which is data3.